material-motion/material-motion/specifications/README.md

 # Engineering concepts

-The content within this chapter is 🌟 aspirational 🌟.
+This chapter is meant to be both 🌟 aspirational 🌟 and educational.

 Much of what we'll describe is not new.
 Some things we'll discuss have existed for decades.
 Where applicable we've included links to prior art and research.